NASA Science, Cargo Launches on 15th Northrop Grumman Resupply Mission to Space Station

-Category: Space Hits: 8A Northrop Grumman Cygnus resupply spacecraft is en route to the International Space Station with approximately 8,000 pounds of science investigations and cargo after launching at 12:36 p.m.
+Category: Space Hits: 9A Northrop Grumman Cygnus resupply spacecraft is en route to the International Space Station with approximately 8,000 pounds of science investigations and cargo after launching at 12:36 p.m.
 EST Saturday from NASA’s Wallops Flight Facility in Virginia.
 About three hours after launch, the spacecraft’s solar arrays successfully deployed to collect su

 Read more http://www.nasa.gov/press-release/nasa-science-cargo-launches-on-15th-northrop-grumman-resupply-mission-to-space-station